-We worked with Semler Brossy to establish a compensation peer group to help ensure that our named executive officers would receive fair and competitive pay relative to market standards.
+For 2021, we worked with Semler Brossy to establish a compensation peer group to help ensure that our named executive officers would receive fair and competitive pay relative to market standards.

-In 2020, our peer group review consisted of a multi-dimensional analysis in which we selected companies: in a similar growth stage as us (with a focus on new public companies), with similar gross profit margins, revenue, and in similar industries that we viewed as competition for executive talent.
+Our peer group review consisted of a multi-dimensional analysis in which we selected companies: in a similar growth stage as us (with a focus on newly public companies), with similar gross profit margins, revenue, and in similar industries that we viewed as competition for executive talent.

-The peer group approved by the compensation committee in 2020 for use in benchmarking compensation was:
+The peer group approved by the compensation committee in 2020 and used for Fiscal 2021 for benchmarking compensation was: